Eligibility Requirements for Undergraduate Medicine

 Basis of Admission (Undergraduate) Degree

 The undergraduate program must have been undertaken on a full-time basis and should be completed in the time prescribed by the program.
-A full course load (e.g. 12-15 credits) per semester and completion within the time prescribed by the program is expected, however, applicants with some part-time semesters, who have taken up to 1 additional year to complete a bachelors’ degree remain eligible; the final assessment based on individual circumstances remains the responsibility of Admissions.
+A full course load (e.g. 12-15 credits) per semester and completion within the time prescribed by the program is expected; however, applicants with some part-time semesters, who have taken up to one additional year to complete a bachelor's degree remain eligible; the final assessment based on individual circumstances remains the responsibility of the Undergraduate Medical Admissions Office.
 A full course load (as defined by the institution awarding the degree) is expected in regular sessions.
 Summer or other interim sessions are acceptable, assuming a full-time registration in regular sessions.
-The Admissions Committee expects a minimum of 60 consecutive graded credits at the time of application.
+The MDCM Admissions Committee expects a minimum of 60 consecutive graded credits at the time of application.

 Second Bachelor's Degree